YHS-SLC/YHS-LibGuide-Customizations/README.md

 		- internal guide nav menu on left side

 # LibGuide Limitations
+- We are developing overrides for existing LibGuides conventions, and do not have the entire codebase to host in a live server.
+To combat this, an archive of the website was made using HTTrack.
 - Don't have a way to upload custom fonts - need to use [google hosted fonts](https://fonts.google.com/).
 - Can upload custom images
 - Can edit individual HTML templates for: